SaintRyoh/rabbithole/README.md

 ```
 **Note:** We need beta testers for systems other than Arch-based so we can make sure the installer works.
 Please contact us!

-#### 1) Manual Installation
+### Manual Installation
-If you don't want to use the installer script, a full DE-like install for Arch would look like the following (yay must be installed):
+If you don't want to use the installer script and prefer doing things by hand, a full DE-like install for Arch will be shown below (yay must be installed).
+#### 1) Clone Repo & Initialize Submodules
 ```shell
 git clone https://github.com/SaintRyoh/rabbithole && cd rabbithole && git submodule update --init
 ```